 - 1 teaspoon garlic powder

-- 1/2 cup marinara sauce, for dipping (optional, or sauce of your choice)
+- ½ cup marinara sauce, for dipping (optional, or sauce of your choice)

-- In a small shallow dish, lightly beat the egg whites.
-Place the flour in a separate small shallow dish.
-In a medium shallow dish, mix together the panko and plain bread crumbs, Parmesan, garlic powder, pepper, and salt.
+- In a small shallow dish, combine the flour, salt, and pepper.
+Lightly beat the eggs in a separate small shallow dish.
+In a third shallow dish, mix together the bread crumbs, Parmesan, and garlic powder.

-- Working in batches, dredge the chicken pieces in the flour, followed by the egg whites, and then the Parmesan mixture.
-Make sure to coat each chicken piece evenly.
+- Dredge the chicken pieces in the flour, followed by the beaten eggs, and then the bread crumb mixture, coating each chicken piece as evenly as possible.

-- Arrange the coated chicken pieces in a single layer on the baking sheet.
+- Arrange the coated chicken pieces in a single layer on the wire rack.
+Spray lightly with oil.

-- Bake until the chicken is cooked through, 15 to 18 minutes, turning the chicken at least once.
+- Bake until the chicken is cooked through, 16 to 18 minutes, or until internal temperature reaches 165°F.

-- Serve garnished with parsley and marinara sauce for dipping, if desired.
+- Serve marinara sauce for dipping, if desired.